jamesdschmidt/jamesdschmidt.github.io/_posts/2019-11-23-http-microservices-with-vertx-in-java.md

 mvn vertx:run
 ```

-TODO: describe the maven command
+This command causes Maven to compile and run the service in the foreground.
+Because the plugin is configured to redeploy, the plugin will restart the service when source code is changed.

-Let's add an HTTP server to the service so it can handle web requests.
-Update `HelloWorldVerticle.java` to look like the following example:
+Now add an HTTP server to the service so it can handle web requests.
+Update `MainVerticle.java` to look like the following example:

 {% highlight java linenos %}
 package com.example;

 import io.vertx.core.AbstractVerticle;

-public class HelloWorldVerticle extends AbstractVerticle {
+public class MainVerticle extends AbstractVerticle {

   @Override
   public void start() {